Is This Program for You?

 - Be able to maintain confidentiality.

-Students must achieve a "C" grade or better in each core (520) course of the program curriculum to be eligible to progress.
+Students must achieve a "C" grade or better in all courses within the curriculum to be eligible to progress.

 At the completion of the program, students are expected to be able to: